fuzzymfx/fuzzymfx.github.io/content/current.md

 I have been actively engaged in client-side development using React and Google App Script while waiting for the setup of the development environment.
 The backend is written in NodeJs and [here's more on how StackIt operates](/blog/stackit.tech.html).
 Though I have been enjoying working with React, the client-side development env is wrecked, and it takes a lot of time; To render changes I always need to do a test deployment.
 The code is written by someone before me, and it's challenging to understand the workflow, and I have been trying to get a hang of it since I joined.
 I have already shipped a few features and bug fixes, and I am looking forward to working on the backend.

-I am looking out for side work and got part-time work as a full-stack developer at Assymetri.
+I am looking out for side work and got part-time work as a full-stack developer at Asymmetri.
 I am working on a project that renders PDFs based on the user input.
 To accomplish this, I am working with React, Vite, Next.js, and Firebase as the technology stack.
 While I'm considering Bootstrap for the UI, I haven't finalized the decision just yet.

 --- **May** ---